ljia-ch/ETL-S3-Redshift/README.md

 ## Data Warehouse Table Design

-We plan to create a database include staging tables without any keys and a star schema with fact and dimension tables and relationships in between.
+We plan to create a database include staging tables without any keys and a star schema with fact and dimension tables and relationships.

 * Redshift Cluster Database Entity Diagram: tables marked in different colors to differentiate staging tables from star schema tables.

  <img src="./image/ERD.png" width="1500">

 * Table Creation:
-    * sql_queries.py: includes all staging, dimension and fact tables' creation and records insert queries
+    * sql_queries.py: includes all table creation and loading script
-    * Distribution and Sort Key in fact and dimensions.
+    * Distribution and Sort Keys are added in fact and dimension tables.
-        * The distribution key was set on the songplays (Fact) table (song_id column).
+        * The distribution key is set in songplays (Fact) table (song_id column).
-        * The sort keys are set on each dimension table primary key for easy join.
+        * The sort keys are set as each dimension table's primary key for easy join.
-        * In songplays table, sort key are composited by the 4 foreign keys.
+        * In songplays table, sort key are composed of 4 foreign keys.

 ## ETL Process
 * Load data to staging tables: after table creation, we are ready to load data.
-Here we use COPY command load data from S3 file folder to staging tables.
+Here we use COPY command loading data from S3 file folders to staging tables.
-    * when loading data to staging tables, I got a few errors.
-The command line window only give you clue about an error happened and use the query tool on Redshift to query the details in stl_load_error system table.
+    * when loading data to staging tables, I got a few errors using COPY command.
+In that case, the command line window only tells some error(s) happened and you will need use the query tool on Redshift webpage to query the error details in stl_load_error system table.

+    Error message looks like:

         Load into table 'staging_events' failed.
 Check 'stl_load_errors' system table for details.

+    The Two error I got:

-        1 "Invalid digit, Value 'S', Pos 0, Type: Integer".
-This error got fixed by change the data type to VARCHAR 1 "Delimiter not found".
-This error was fixed by adding a parameter "JSON 'auto'"
+        1. "Invalid digit, Value 'S', Pos 0, Type: Integer".
+This error get fixed by change the related column data type to VARCHAR
+        1. "Delimiter not found".
+This error was fixed by adding a parameter "json 'auto'" at the end of Copy command.
-* Load data to star schema:
+* Load data into star schema:
     Use sql queries
-    * User and Time tables: records are inserted from staging_events table.
+    * Users and Time tables: records are inserted from staging_events table.
-    * Song and Artist tables: data are inserted from staging_songs table.
+    * Songs and Artists tables: data are inserted from staging_songs table.
     * Songplays table: records are inserted by joining staging_events and staging_songs table.

+## Set up and running

+1. Create [IAM role](https://console.aws.amazon.com/iam/home#/roles) for using redshift service and attach policy to get S3 read only permission.
+1. Create [Redshift cluster](https://console.aws.amazon.com/redshift/) with PostgreSQL database.
+1. Fill in real information in dwh.cfg file, here a template file is provided.
+1. Run create_table.py
+1. Run etl.py